 If a change to interest rates is in your favour, we will tell you about it within 30 days.
-We will do this by putting a notice in our branches and online or send you information by post or electronically.
-If we send a message to your Digital Inbox, we'll also send you an email or other message (for example, a text) to tell you we have done this.
+We will do this by putting a notice online or sending you information by post or electronically.
+If we send a message to your digital inbox, we'll also send you an email or other message (for example, a text) to tell you we have done this.

 If we make any other change we must tell you at least two months before the change happens.
-We will send you information by post or electronically, including a message to your Digital Inbox.
-If we send a message to your Digital Inbox, we'll also send you an email or other message (for example, a text) to tell you we have done this.
+We will send you information by post or electronically, including a message to your digital inbox.
+If we send a message to your digital inbox, we'll also send you an email or other message (for example, a text) to tell you we have done this.